spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/01-aws.md

 The following steps need to be performed to provision a new AWS cluster:

-1. Provide basic cluster information: Name, Description, and Tags.
+1. Provide the basic cluster information: Name, Description, and Tags.
 Tags on a cluster are propagated to the VMs deployed on the cloud/data center environments.

 2. Select the Cluster Profile created for the AWS cloud.
 The profile definition will be used as the cluster construction template.